Table of Content

 Harmonisation of National Growing Media Legislation - the new Fertilising Product Regulation (FPR)

 The growing media industry is committed to working on the removal of existing trade barriers that are impeding the full development of growing media intra-EU trade flows.
 Growing media and soil improvers are currently produced exclusively under national law, which differs considerably from one Member State to the next.
 The members of Growing Media Europe AISBL (GME) have thus been promoting since several years a European harmonisation to create a level playing field and lower intra-EU trade barriers for the sector.

-With regards to the new Fertilising Product Regulation adopted in November 2018, Growing Media Europe welcomes the step forward towards European harmonization and Circular Economy, but sees risks for the growing media sector.
+With regards to the new Fertilising Product Regulation, that will enter into force in July 2022, Growing Media Europe welcomes the step forward towards European harmonization and Circular Economy, but sees risks for the growing media sector.

 While we highly welcome and support the European Commission’s work towards a common legislative framework across the European Union, the new text in its current form contains unfeasible obligations that neglect common industry practices and make it impossible for most growing media products to meet the necessary requirements.

 Growing Media Europe members have supported the establishment of "Responsibly Produced Peat", a certification system for growing media applications.
 The goal of the Certification Scheme for Responsibly Produced Peat (RPP) is to ensure that peat used as a constituent for growing media can be guaranteed from responsible sources.

 RPP aims at achieving the following benefits:

 Maximising peat production from degraded peatlands, leaving natural peatlands with high biodiversity untouched

 Securing the best possible development after completion of peat production, with preference for restoration.

 Assuring the long-term availability of a highly valuable growing media constituent.